CiscoDevNet/devnet-devbox/devbox/README.md

-# Prep
+# Software Requirements

-You must have Vagrant and VirtualBox installed.
+Tested on Vagrant 1.9.1, Ansible 2.1.1.0 and VirtualBox 5.0.30.

 # Usage

+Review and configure variables contained in `devbox/provision/group_vars`

-From your command line, execute 'vagrant up'
+From within this project, execute 'vagrant up'

 On my workstation and home bandwidth, it takes about 12 minutes to complete the playbook.

-To manually run run one of the ansible playbooks:

-`ansible-playbook -i provision/devbox provision/devbox.yml`

-Add `--check --ask-sudo-pass` if you want to run a check or if you need to provide a password for sudo

 # Profile
 ```